-The Food Systems Leadership Network (FSLN) is a national peer learning community that connects current and emerging leaders, strengthens individual and collective leadership capacity, and fosters collaboration across communities.
+The Food Systems Leadership Network (FSLN) is a national learning community that connects leaders, strengthens individual and collective leadership capacity, and fosters collaboration.

 The goal of the network is to accelerate the realization of a just, equitable, and sustainable food system that generates good food, health, and opportunity for all.
-The FSLN cultivates relationships among food systems leaders and provides a platform for sharing knowledge and skill, building collective power and purpose, and acting collaboratively to transform the food system.
+The FSLN cultivates relationships among food systems leaders and provides a platform for sharing knowledge, building collective power and purpose, and acting collaboratively to transform the food system.

 Explore the FSLN site to learn more about the network, professional development opportunities and resources offered, and how you can join.
 Visit the FSLN here.

-The Regenerative Agriculture Innovation Network (REGAIN) is an online platform intended to support the efforts of regenerative agriculture educators, advocates, and leaders in the Upper Midwest and beyond.
+The Regenerative Ag Idea Network (REGAIN) is a national network intended to support the efforts of regenerative agriculture educators, advocates, and leaders in the Upper Midwest and beyond.

 REGAIN provides a critical forum for individuals and organizations working in regenerative agriculture to learn and collaborate.
 REGAIN seeks to connect, inform, and empower educators, advocates, and leading practitioners working to advance regenerative agriculture.

-The Food Hub community of practice is an online listserv where practitioners learn from each other to build their capacity to support food hubs.
+The Food Hub CoP is an online listserv where practitioners learn from each other to build their capacity to support food hubs.
 Join here.